yasnowitzz/testing-framework/README.md

 ## 📚 Best Practices

-1. Use factory pattern for API clients
-2. Validate contracts with JSON Schema
+1. Validate contracts with JSON Schema
-3. Keep secrets in .env (not in git)
+2. Keep secrets in .env (not in git)
-4. Use Allure steps for better reporting
+3. Use Allure steps for better reporting
-5. Group related tests in classes
+4. Group related tests in classes

 ## 🐛 Debugging